AntonioDiGennaro/GettingCleanDataCourseAssignment/CodeBook.md

 ---

 As a last step, the script writes the data frame final_df into a text file to allow then the upload as requested by the course assignment.

+## List of Variables ##

+* activity_labels: data frame used to keep the table with the association between activity ids and activity labels;

+* features: data frame used to keep the table with the association between feature ids and feature labels;

+* test: data frame used to keep the raw test data and then reused to keep the test data with 2 additional columns for the subject and activity;

+* train: data frame used to keep the raw train data and then reused to keep the train data with 2 additional columns for the subject and activity;

+* one: append of test and train data frames;

+* one_sc: data frame with a subset of columns with respect to one data frame, only those carrying a mean or a standard deviation;

+* one_sc_label: data frame with activity labels;

+* tidy_df: data frame obtained unpivoting the one_sc data set using the gather function

+* final_df: data frame with the mean of measures by subject and activity;

+* final_df_label: same as final_df but with activity labels instead of ids.